RickStrahl/LiveReloadServer/README.md

 > [!TIP]
 Tweak your default configuration on how LiveReloadServer starts with the `LiveReloadServer.json` or `LiveReloadWebServer.json` file in the install folder - this file sets the default options that are used when LiveReloadServer is started which affects how the Shell extension opens by default.

-### Default Configuration Settings
-If you run `LiveReload` or `LiveReloadWebServer` without any parameters, the app starts with its default settings.
-You can tweak these default settings via the configuration file which can be found in the installation folder (the location when you start LiveReloadServer in the `Executable` value).

-In that folder find the `LiveReloadServer.json` or `LiveReloadWebServer.json` file and edit the default configuration settings that you see fit.

-By default LiveReloadServer without switches:

-* Opens the current folder (or the folder pointed to by the Shell Extension)
-* Runs on port 5200 or the next available higher port if already in use (--port)
-* Doesn't use Secure Connection
-* Doesn't use Razor
-* Doesn't use Markdown Rendering
-* Handles common Web resource extensions and Mime types

-All of the configuration switches that are available can also be tweaked in the configuration file.

-The order of settings preference is as follows:

-* Default configuration (internal)
-* Configuration File (`LiveReloadServer.json` `LiveReloadWebServer.json`)
-* Environment Variables
-* Command Line Switches

 ## Launching the Web Server